How to Keep Someone From Breaking Into Your Car

 No long forms · No spam · No fees

-Not only does a break in feel terrible, but it can also become a financial hardship due to necessary repairs, stolen property and insurance deductibles.
-The whole experience can easily turn into a nightmare!
+Not only does a break-in feel terrible, but it can also become a financial hardship due to necessary repairs, stolen property and insurance deductibles.
+The whole experience can easily turn into a nightmare.

 Stop.
 It only takes a few seconds for a thief to steal your valuables.
 The laptop you left on the passenger seat will be gone faster than you can reach the store’s door.
 Always lock your car doors.
-A would-be thief will pass the opportunity up if there is the right deterrent.
+A would-be thief will pass the opportunity up if the right deterrent is in place.

-Sometimes you might pull up to your house, unload your cargo and decide to skip parking in the garage that night.
+Sometimes you might pull up to your house, unload your cargo, and decide to skip parking in the garage that night.
 You are thinking no one will mess with your car because it is in your driveway.

 Do yourself a favor and park in the garage.
 Don’t have a garage?
 Park under a light, even if it means walking a little farther to your doorstep.
 Thieves love the dark.

 Thieves are looking for an easy hit.
 They don’t have time to pop open a trunk.
 They want to get inside and take what they can in less than a minute.
 If you have a SUV, purchase a cargo cover to hide items and deter thieves.